MicrosoftDocs/azure-docs/articles/synapse-analytics/cosmos-db-integration/concept-cosmos-db-support.md

 ms.reviewer: jrasnick
 ---

-# Supported features between Synapse and Cosmos DB
+# Supported features between Azure Synapse Analytics and Cosmos DB

-This article describes what functionalities are currently supported (and not supported) between Synapse and Cosmos DB analytical store.
+This article describes what functionalities are currently supported (and not supported) between Azure Synapse and Cosmos DB analytical store.

-## Azure Synapse Analytics support
+## Azure Synapse support

 Here is list of the currently supported features between Azure Synapse and Cosmos DB.

 | Category              | Description |Spark | SQL serverless | SQL provisioned |